Today we talk about the most common Verismo problems and possible solutions.

 On old Verismo models (580, 583 and 600) the red blinking button is a protection from overheating.
-If the rinse button is blinking red and hot water button is blinking green than that’s the reason.
-This normally lasts for about 60 seconds and after that the machine should turn on back again automatically (all lights will go green again).
+If the rinse button is blinking red and hot water button is blinking green then that’s the reason.
+This normally lasts for about 60 seconds and after that, the machine should turn on back again automatically (all lights will go green again).
 This can happen when the brewer is used a lot, so keeps the machine safe from overheating.
 You don’t need to descale the brewer.

-If brewed button on your Verismo V blinks red permanently and quickly, and won’t stop even though you descaled your machine you will need to contact Starbucks customer service at 1-800-334-5553.
+If brewed button on your Verismo V blinks red permanently and quickly, and won’t stop even though you descaled your machine you will need to contact Starbucks Customer service at 1-800-334-5553.

 Verismo smells like sour milk